 Founders: Francesca Moretti, Massimo Moretti, Nicola Schiavarelli

 WASP, or World’s Advanced Saving Project, is a company that designs and sells 3D printers made in Italy.
-It is one of the world’s top construction 3D printing company.
+It is one of the world’s top concrete 3D printing companies.
 The company was founded on an over-arching theme combining House, Art and Culture, Energy, Digital Fabrication, Health, and Food, which it represents through its concrete projects using 3D Printers.

 WASP’s goal is to build ‘zero-mile’ homes, which are sustainable homes made from locally available materials, with portable machines that use little energy.
 As a result, the ability to use renewable energies such as sun, wind, and water is emphasized.